appsmithorg/appsmith-docs/website/docs/advanced-concepts/multiple-environments.md

 Multiple Environments are only available on [Business Edition](https://www.appsmith.com/pricing).
 :::

-Software developers can run numerous tests in these environments to filter out bugs and raise the application's overall quality.
-Different testing settings can be used to examine different aspects of a software application, including its performance, user interface, security, and more.
+Developers can run numerous tests in these environments to filter out bugs and raise the application's overall quality before deploying it to production.

 ## Environments on Appsmith
 There are two different environments that are available on Appsmith: